FIND FUN LOCAL TRAILS

 Chichester Street Art Festival Trail

 The Chichester Street Festival was jointly organised by Street Art London and local artist and sculptor Neil Lawson Baker (CEO of the National Open Art Competition), It was curated by Richard Howard-Griffin of Street Art London.
 It was organised in secret for a year beforehand, going 'live' on 4th May 2013.
 Street artists flew in from all over the world and decorated many locations throughout the city with street art.
 Take a walk around Chichester and take in some of the incredible creations nestled around town.
+Credit: With a special thank you to Clothkits/Drapers Yard and to those that submitted images and/or information for the creation of the trail.

 Chichester’s Green Spaces